gabicfa/object-distance/README.md

 How to obtain Euler angles from matrix[Como obter ângulos de Euler a partir de uma matriz de rotação](http://www.staff.city.ac.uk/~sbbh653/publications/euler.pdf)iz de rotação

-## Configurations:¶
+## Configurations:
-Study cv_adapted.py and cv_adapted_webcam.py, which are based on ch4_ar_cube.py, see the corresponding chapter on Programming Computer Vision with Python
+Study cv_adapted.py and cv_adapted_webcam.py, which are based on ch4_ar_cube.py; see the corresponding chapter on Programming Computer Vision with Python.

 Generate a calibration file from your camera (probably your laptop's webcam).
-Section 4.2 of the book explains how to do it
+Section 4.2 of the book explains how to do it.

 See how to do it in the book.
 You can also configure your smartphone's camera as a webcam (there are apps for that) Adapt ch4_ar_cube.py to use images from your webcam.
 When done, use cv_adapted_webcam.py

 # Project
-This project constantly prints its distance in relation to a marker (x, y and z coordinates) of the camera
+This project constantly prints its distance in relation to a marker (x, y, and z coordinates) of the camera.

 Define a point in space as your goal